CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 During your custom build steps, the following variables are available:

-1. `work_dir` points to the directory in the container in which the root directory of your project is mounted
+1. `work_dir` points to the directory in the container in which the root directory of your project is mounted.
+This is `/work` for command-line builds.
-2. `deploy_config_dir` points to the directory in the container in which the `deploy_config` directory is mounted
+2. `deploy_config_dir` points to the directory in the container in which the `deploy_config` directory is mounted.
+This is `/work/deploy_config` for command-line builds.
-3. `docker_context_dir` points to the directory in the container in which the Docker context directory is mounted
+3. `docker_context_dir` points to the directory on the host is the Docker context directory.
+For command-line builds, this is the project root directory unless overridden by `DOCKER_CONTEXT_DIR`.
+It is mounted in `/work/docker_context` in the container.

 You can find more helpful variables in the `vars` section of [`ansible/vars/common.yml`](ansible/vars/common.yml).

-## Setup deployment from a command-line
+## Setup deployment from the command-line

-To enable deployment by running from a command-line, copy `cr_deploy.sh` to the root directory of your project. `cr_deploy.sh` will run the Docker image for the deployer.
+To enable deployment by running from a command-line prompt, copy `cr_deploy.sh` to the root directory of your project. `cr_deploy.sh` will run the Docker image for the deployer.
 It can be configured with the following environment variables: